Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 \subsubsection{Applicability of the memoization technique}

-In the computer science community, dynamic programming is widely recognized as recursion with overlapping subproblems, combined with memoization to avoid re-computations of subproblems.
-If both conditions are satisfied, we say, a dynamic programming solution exists.
+In the computer science community, DP is widely recognized as recursion with overlapping subproblems, combined with memoization to avoid re-computations of subproblems.
+If both conditions are satisfied, we say, a DP solution exists.

 At first glance, the ODT problem involves shared subproblems, suggesting that a DP solution is possible.
-However, we will explain in this section that, despite the existence of these shared subproblems, \emph{memoization} is impractical for most of the decision tree problems.
+However, we will explain in this section that, despite the existence of these shared subproblems, \emph{memoization} is impractical for most of optimal decision tree problems.

-Below, we analyze why this is the case, using a counterexample where the memoization technique \textbf{is} \textbf{applicable}—the matrix chain multiplication problem (MCMP)—and discuss the key differences.
+Below, we analyze why this is the case, using a counterexample where the memoization technique \textbf{is} \textbf{applicable}---the matrix chain multiplication problem (MCMP)---and discuss the key differences.

-In dynamic programming algorithms, a key requirement often overlooked in literature is that the optimal solution to one subproblem must be \emph{equivalent }to the optimal solution to another.
+In DP algorithms, a key requirement often overlooked in literature is that the optimal solution to one subproblem must be \emph{equivalent }to the optimal solution to another.
 For example, in the matrix chain multiplication problem, the goal is to determine the most efficient way to multiply a sequence of matrices.
 Consider multiplying four matrices $A$, $B$, $C$, and $D$.
 The equality $\left(\left(AB\right)C\right)D=\left(AB\right)\left(CD\right)$ states that two ways of multiplying the matrices will yield the same result.

 Because the computations involved may differ due to varying matrix sizes, the computation on one side may be more efficient than the other.
 Nonetheless, our discussion here is not focused on the computational complexity of this problem.
 One of the key components of the DP algorithm for MCMP is that the computational result $\left(AB\right)$ can be reused.
 This is evident as $\left(AB\right)$ appears in both $\left(\left(AB\right)C\right)D$ and $\left(AB\right)\left(CD\right)$.
 It is therefore possible to compute the result for the subproblem $\left(AB\right)$ first, and then directly use it in the subsequent computations of $\left(\left(AB\right)C\right)D$ and $\left(AB\right)\left(CD\right)$, thereby avoiding the recomputation of $\left(AB\right)$.